SherG/perpetual-elm/exampleSite/content/services/commercial-real-estate.md

 title: 'Commercial real estate '
 date: 2019-11-25T01:46:32.161Z
 ---
-Explore our loan options for purchasing or re-financing commercial real estate.
+Get competitive rates for purchasing or re-financing commercial real estate.
 We handle deals up to $5 million in value.
 Obtain up to $1 million for fix and flips.

 Our financing options include: